Canada withdraws 41 diplomats from India

 Canada now has 21 diplomats in India, Joly said.

-The minister said that India’s decision will hurt the levels of services to consulates in both countries.
-“Unfortunately, we have to put a pause on all in-person services in our Consulates in Chandigarh, in Mumbai and in Bangalore...” she said.
+The minister said that India’s decision will hurt the levels of services at the diplomatic missions.
+“Unfortunately, we have to put a pause on all in-person services in our consulates in Chandigarh, in Mumbai and in Bangalore...” she said.

-Canadian immigration minister Marc Miller said that the reduction in the number of diplomats will cause delays in the processing of visas and immigration applications for people in India.
+Canadian immigration minister Marc Miller said that the reduction in the number of diplomats will cause delays in processing visas and immigration applications for people in India.
 However, he added that visa centres in India are operated by contractors and will remain open, and his department will try to limit delays.

-On October 3, the Financial Times reported that India had told Canada to withdraw over 40 diplomatic staff from the country.
+New Delhi on Friday said that it rejects any attempt to portray implementing parity as a violation of international norms.

-This came amid heightened diplomatic tensions between the two countries.
-Relations between New Delhi and Ottawa had been growing increasingly strained in recent years but they were pushed to a new low after Canadian Prime Minister Justin Trudeau alleged on September 18 that Indian agents were involved in Nijjar’s assassination near Vancouver in June.
+India’s Ministry of External Affairs said that the number of Canadian diplomats in India is high and that their alleged interference in the country’s internal affairs demand a parity in mutual diplomatic presence in New Delhi and Ottawa.

 After publicly accusing India of being involved in Nijjar’s assassination, Trudeau’s government had expelled India’s intelligence chief from the country.
 New Delhi reciprocated by expelling a Canadian diplomat and suspended visas for Canadians.